Michael Botur: Life and career

 In January 2021 Botur received a grant to perform Loudmouth: Page and Pub Poems and deliver creative writing workshops in Tauranga.

-Botur recorded Loudmouth as an album and launched on Spotify, iTunes, Bandcamp and Amazon Music in March 2021 and an official launch in Whangarei on 1 April 2021.
+Botur recorded Loudmouth as an album and launched on Spotify, iTunes, Bandcamp and Amazon Music in March 2021 and an official launch in Whangārei on 1 April 2021.

+Botur began focusing on horror fiction with his debut horror short story collection The Devil Took Her: Tales of Horror (2022) which was shortlisted for multiple literary awards.

+He followed The Devil Took Her with Bloodalcohol: Ten Tales (2023), published with Next Chapter.
+Botur began focusing on screenwriting from 2022.
+The screenplay for the award-winning story Test of Death was shortlisted in US screenwriting competitions including Finalist at Filmquest 2023 and Semi-finalist in Genreblast Script Contest 2023.